-To learn more about Sage Payment Solutions, visit http://na.sage.com/us/sage-payment-solutions.
+To learn more about Paya, visit https://paya.com/sage/.

 Electronic receipt processing workflow

 - 1. Open a Paya account, linking it to the bank account to which you want to Paya to deposit funds. - 2.
 When you have received your Merchant ID and Merchant Key from Paya, enter these credentials on the Electronic Receipts Setup tab in the 7-1 Company Information window.
 Also on this tab: - Enter the Sage 100 Contractor ledger account that represents the bank account used to receive deposits from Paya. - Specify whether to allow client credit card information to be securely stored in the Paya Exchange Vault. - 3.
 Use the 3-3-2 Electronic Receipts window to record and post credit card receipts in your Sage 100 Contractor general ledger and to transfer the payment details to Paya Exchange.